isabella232/media-analytics.en-1/help/sdk-implement/cookbook/sdk-track-scenegraph.md

 1. **Set Up Your Development Environment**

-    1. Copy [!DNL adbmobile.brs] (AdobeMobileLibrary) into your [!DNL pkg:/source/] directory.
+    1. Copy `adbmobile.brs` (AdobeMobileLibrary) into your `pkg:/source/` directory.

-    1. For Scene Graph support, copy [!DNL adbmobileTask.brs] and [!DNL adbMobileTask.xml] into your [!DNL pkg:/components/] directory.
+    1. For Scene Graph support, copy `adbmobileTask.brs` and `adbMobileTask.xml` into your `pkg:/components/` directory.

 1. **Initialize**

-    1. Import [!DNL adbmobile.brs] into your Scene.
+    1. Import `adbmobile.brs` into your Scene.

        ```
        <script type="text/brightscript" uri="pkg:/source/adbmobile.brs" />